Philadelphia Union: First trophy and success

-Bradley Carnell Era (2025-Present)
+Bradley Carnell era (2025–2026)

-On January 2, 2025, Bradley Carnell was announced as new the head coach for the Philadelphia Union.
+On January 2, 2025, Bradley Carnell was announced as the new head coach for the Philadelphia Union.
 Having recently managed St. Louis City SC, the club would acquire Indiana Vassilev from his former club, along with Jovan Lukić, Bruno Damiani, and mid-season signing Milan Iloski.
-Carnell would win his first match with Philadelphia, winning 4-2 at Orlando City.
+Carnell would win his first match with Philadelphia, winning 4−2 at Orlando City.
 On April 11, 2025, the club's all-time top-scorer Dániel Gazdag transferred to Columbus Crew.
 Despite his departure, Philadelphia would go on to have a successful season.
-With a 1-0 win over New York City FC at Subaru Park, the Philadelphia Union clinched the Supporters' Shield for the second time in club history.
+With a 1−0 win over New York City FC at Subaru Park, the Philadelphia Union clinched the Supporters' Shield for the second time in club history.
+The Union would win their best-of-three series with the Chicago Fire, but lost in the semifinals as the top seed in MLS to New York City FC for the second time in postseason history.

+However, Carnell's time was short lived.
+The Union fired Carnell in May 2026, less than halfway through the 2026 season, after the Union started the season with a league-worst 1-10-4 record.
+Developmental team coach Ryan Richter was named the Union's interim manager.